deggja/netfetch/README.md

 The `netfetch` tool is designed to scan Kubernetes namespaces for network policies, comparing them with a predefined standard to ensure they adhere to best practices.
 This document guides you on how to use `netfetch` to perform these scans.

+## Contribute
+Feel free to contribute.
+Open issues or create a pull request if there is something missing that you would like to see.

 ## Installation via Homebrew

 You can install `netfetch` using our Homebrew tap: